-While previous scholars have conducted a wide range of studies relying primarily on case study analysis, we subject these hypotheses to cross-national statistical tests that bridge the common divide between studies of Western and Eastern Europe and a marked tendency to focus on a few leading cases.
+While previous scholars have conducted a wide range of studies primarily relying on case study analysis, we subject these hypotheses to cross-national statistical tests that bridge the common divide between studies of Western and Eastern Europe and a marked tendency to focus on a few leading cases.
 We model our approach on previous research that represents best practices in the field (Tavits and Letki, 2009; Röth et al. 2018) and use an encompassing data source that includes both political and economic measures, the Comparative Political Data Set (CPDS), created by Klaus Armingeon and his collaborators at University of Zurich.
 CPDS provides an excellent source for cabinet composition data on European governments in each year between 1960 and 2018.
 We supplement this with data from WhoGov (Nyrup and Bramwell, 2020) to provide biographic information, such as party affiliation, on cabinet members in July of every year in the period 1990-2016 in all countries in our sample.
 Combining the information from this dataset with our coding of populist parties, we expanded our dataset by adding time periods missing from the CPDS data.

 To classify the parties in cabinet under the period of our observation as populist or non-populist, we use the Populist dataset, which is widely used in related research (Rooduijn et al., 2019).
 The Populist dataset distinguishes between far right, far left and other types of populist parties.
 For our purposes, we coded our populist variable in two ways: (1) all populist parties in cabinet on a given year were coded as “total populist” while (2) “far right populist” only included those parties categorized as such in the Populist dataset.
 Both “total” and “right” populist were coded as both (1) a dummy variable where a value of “1” indicated that a party in cabinet was classified as populist, and (2) a ratio variable that reflected percentage of seats occupied by a populist party [or parties] in cabinet in a given year.